phelipetls/blog/content/posts/getting-salesforce-reports-with-vba/index.md

 and Salesforce, you may be interested in a way to automate the process of downloading reports from inside Excel with VBA only.

-I think there are probably are better tools for the jobs, like Apex, SOQL query or a better programming language.
+I think there are probably better tools for the job, like Apex, SOQL query or a better programming language.
 I [created a Python package for this purpose](https://github.com/reportforce) but I didn't use it so much because it's hard to integrate with Excel.